IntroToCode/RecipesCodemates6/dinner/readme.md

 ### Notes:
 No oil with water!

 Optional (but very important) wine pairing: Sangiovese for a medium-bodied red wine that is positively scrumptious with tomato sauce.
-For those who don't drink alcoholic libations...this spaghetti meal works well with a class non-flavored San Pellegrino sparkling water with 3 ice cubes :)
+For those who don't drink alcoholic libations...this spaghetti meal works well with a class non-flavored San Pellegrino sparkling water with 3 ice cubes :).
+Also if you prefer a non-alcoholic non-sparkling beverage a simple cranberry juice with ice to cut the carbs of the pasta.

 ### Codemates #